I am currently an Instructor (research faculty) at the

 and the University of Arizona.

-The first results from this study were published in the journal Frontiers in Human Neuroscience (full article) and have received press coverage in the Boston Globe, the Huffington Post, the Harvard Gazette, the Epoch Times, the Philippine Star, the French magazine Science&Vie, and others, and were featured as an NIH Research Spotlight.
+Our first results were published in the journal Frontiers in Human Neuroscience (full article) and have received press coverage in the Boston Globe, the Huffington Post, the Harvard Gazette, the Epoch Times, the Philippine Star, the French magazine Science&Vie, and others, and were featured as an NIH Research Spotlight.

 I and other colleagues in the field of meditation research recently published an opinion paper entitled "Moving beyond mindfulness: Defining equanimity as an outcome measure in meditation and contemplative research" (preprint).